-Over the years, people have appreciated our efforts, and our business, so we believe that we have made a certain level of impact on society.
+Over the years, people have appreciated our efforts, and our business, so we believe that we have definitely made a certain level of impact in society.

 10. What are the key needs of your company at present?
 Do you have any plans with Jamarko?

 We need our customers to understand the level of work that we put into making each and every product.
 We need people to support our business, whether by referring us to their network or by making a decision to adopt and use recycled paper in their daily lives.
 We are also open to new ideas in terms of collaborating and creating products with other local businesses.